charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 As C# is close to Java, a clprolf C# framework provide attributes like the java annotations, despite Java is the main language in clprolf.
 It permits to leverage clprolf in C# too, for the C# users.
 It acts as the java annotations, except for some details.
 The interface and class attributes are more precise by targetting a class or an interface.
 But there is no 'Nature' or 'Contracts', nor 'With_compat' on a local variable, due to C# attributes limitations.
 It is not very important the lack of 'Nature' and 'Contracts', because of the existing ":" in C#, and once the users know the philosophy of clprolf about this.
 For the "With_compat", the most important is about field and parameters, not about local variables.
 And interfaces names begin by 'I', in C#, they are remarkable.
 "Forced" attributes are only upon the class or the interface definition, because of C# attributes limitations.
-Like in the java framework, there is a beginners package too, which permit to keep object-oriented habits in clprolf, using inheritance instead annotations.

 ### clprolf FRAMEWORK FOR PHP 8